FraPagano/Mobile-Robot-Simulator-Controllers-/README.md

 The structure is quite simple: The UI.py node is the user interface that the user should use when he wants to change the controlling modality or cancel a goal.
 The other three nodes represent the three robot controlling modalities.
 The activation of a nodes rather than the deactivation the other two is made through a ROS parameter called: ***active***.
-This parameter is set to value:
+This parameter is set to three different values, each of them represent a m=controlling modality:

  1. ***active == 1***, for activating the first modality;
  2. ***active == 2***, for activating the second modality;